-A well-written personal statement should be 1–2 pages (preferably less than 500 words), highly detailed, chronological and well-organized.
-It’s helpful to get feedback from your advisor; if you have been away from campus and no longer have an advising contact, please contact your college’s advising program.
+The online petition form will provide question prompts that will serve as a personal statement, however it may be helpful to draft your statement beforehand.
+A well-written personal statement should be roughly 1–2 pages (preferably around 500 words although more is permitted), highly detailed, chronological, and well-organized.
+It’s very helpful to get feedback from your advisor; if you have been away from campus and no longer have an advising contact, please contact your college’s advising program.
 You can also use the writing center or a family member for support.

-- The first sentence of your petition should say: “I am submitting a retroactive withdrawal petition for _______.”
-Fill in the blank with the semester(s) and/or class(es) from which you wish to withdraw.
+The first sentence of your petition should say: “I am submitting a retroactive withdrawal petition for _______.”

 Include supporting documentation